scania-digital-design-system/tegel/core/src/components/side-menu/readme.md

 # Responsive
-The side menu collapses into a hamburger menu at lower breakpoints.
+The Side Menu collapses into a hamburger menu at lower breakpoints.
 To then access the menu you need to add the att a trigger to open the menu.
 Place the trigger on the `'sdds-nav__mob-menu-btn'` in the header and make it add the class `'mobile-menu-open'` to the `'side-menu'` container.
 To close the menu, add a trigger to `'sdds-sidebar-mheader__close'` that removes the class `'mobile-menu-open'`.